ajandris/product-catalogue/README.md

 Is it the right product? (does the software align with customer requirements or user stories?)
 This project uses manual testing and acceptance testing.

 During manual testing, the test operator manually checks if the system works as expected by going through all screens and simulating end-user behaviour.
 The user interface is also checked for look and feel during this test.
-In web development, web pages are tested against different screen sizes, browsers, and operation systems.
+In web development, web pages are tested against different screen sizes, browsers, and operational systems.

 The functionality of the system can be automated using test scripts.
 For that purpose, automated tests are used.
 Automated tests are helpful for large projects to ensure the new functionality does not change old behaviour.
 They increase testing speed but add extra work for writing them.
 One of the testing frameworks for JavaScript is Jest.
 Automated tests are not used for this project as the project has no continuity, and writing tests adds extra work.